hphelion/documentation/compute.network-guide.md

 ##Customizing your Configuration## {#CustomizingyourConfiguration}

 Optionally, modify the default network and create additional networks to exact specifications through the OpenStack Networking API.
-Customize the configuration either on the command line or through the HP Helion Cloud MC to:
+Customize the configuration either on the command line or through the HP Helion Public Cloud MC to:

 * Define and configure your own private virtual networks